 2. Kufr ul-Kibr

 The word kibr is derived from ‘takabbur,’ which means arrogance or pride.
 Hence, Kufr ul-Kibr is defined as the kufr committed out of arrogance.
-The most significant example of this kufr is Shaytan because he refused to bow before Adam A.S. because he took pride in being made of fire, whereas Adam A.S. was made of mud.
+The most significant example of this kufr is Shaytan, who refused to bow before Adam A.S. because he took pride in being made of fire, whereas Adam A.S. was made of mud.

 3. Kufr ul-Inkar